Gun laws in California: Firearm sales

-Handgun purchases, except for private party transfers and Certificate of Eligibility (COE) holders, are limited to one per 30-day period.
-To purchase a handgun, a buyer must have a Handgun Safety Certificate.
+Historically, handgun purchases were limited to one per 30-day period, with exceptions for private party transfers and Certificate of Eligibility (COE) holders.
+The restriction was extended to semi-automatic centerfire rifles effective July 1, 2021, and to all firearms effective January 1, 2024.
+On March 11, 2024, in Nguyen v.
+Bonta, Judge William Q. Hayes of the Southern District of California ruled the restriction unconstitutional.
+The Ninth Circuit lifted its stay of that injunction on August 15, 2024, and on June 20, 2025 a unanimous Ninth Circuit panel affirmed the district court, holding that Penal Code §27535 "meaningfully constrains" the Second Amendment right to acquire firearms and is not supported by the historical tradition of firearm regulation.
+The mandate issued in August 2025.
+In response, the California Legislature passed Assembly Bill 1078 (Chapter 570, Statutes of 2025), signed by Governor Gavin Newsom in October 2025, which amended §27535 to raise the 30-day purchase limit from one firearm to three, effective April 1, 2026.
+Since April 1, 2026, a Californian may apply to purchase up to three firearms — including completed frames, receivers, and firearm precursor parts — within any rolling 30-day window.
+To purchase any firearm, a buyer must have a Firearm Safety Certificate (FSC), which replaced the Handgun Safety Certificate effective January 1, 2015.
 This is obtained by passing a written test, given by a Department of Justice certified instructor, on the safe and legal use of handguns.
 The certificate is valid for five years.
 A buyer must also perform a Safe Handling Demonstration when taking possession of a handgun.
 Some individuals are exempt from the Safety Certificate and Handling Demonstration requirements, including active and retired military and law enforcement personnel, hunter safety certificate holders, and concealed carry license holders.
 As of July 1, 2021, purchasing semiautomatic centerfire rifles will also be limited to one per 30-day period.

 Effective January 1, 2015, the Handgun Safety Certificate program was replaced with the Firearm Safety Certificate (FSC) program.
 Under the FSC program, requirements that previously applied to handguns only now apply to all firearms (handguns and long guns), unless exempt.
 A valid Handgun Safety Certificate can still be used to purchase/acquire handguns only until it expires.
 For long gun purchases/acquisitions made January 1, 2015, and thereafter, an FSC will be required.
 Once an FSC is obtained, it can be used for both handgun and long gun purchases/acquisitions.